pourmalek/covir2/Variable name structure.md

 ## Variable name structure

 Estimates of Daily Deaths, Total Deaths, Daily Cases, and Total Cases from component studies, are the target primary outcomes intended in the review.
-Incident (not prevalent) daily cases estimates are targeted, where avialable, for Daily Cases.
+Incident (not prevalent) daily cases estimates are targeted, where available, for Daily Cases.

 In order to facilitate data management, the four target outcome variables were `rename`d using the variables from component studies according to following conventions.
 Primary variable names have 7 parts, each part denoting one piece of info about the variable, as described below through an example.
-Secondary variable names have one additional compmonent.
+Secondary variable names have one additional component.

 Primary variables were created by the component studies, their `var name`s and `var label`s were modified in this review study codes.
 Secondary variables were created in this review study codes, to store certain values of daily primary variables, as described further below.